Halliburton-Landmark/gdp/doc/gdp-net-api-v4.md

 "GDP Programmatic API", including the ability to get the amount of the available data, read data in various ways, and peek at data.

-Data read from a cursor is guaranteed to be presented in the same order it was written with no duplicates or dropouts.
-There is no such "in order" guarantee between different payloads.
-If there is a read error on a partially delivered message, this callback will be invoked one more time with the `GDP_CURSOR_READ_ERROR` flag set.
-Error detail may be exposed via `_gdp_cursor_get_estat`.

 #### \_gdp\_cursor\_get\_payload\_size (cursor::get\_payload\_size)

 ~~~